2024 Tennessee Senate election: District 8

-The 8th senate district includes all of Claiborne, Hancock, Union, Grainger, and Jefferson counties, including part of Sevier County.
+The 8th senate district includes Claiborne, Hancock, Union, Grainger, Jefferson, and part of Sevier County.
 The district had been represented by Frank Niceley.

-Note: As of August 9, 2024, only two counties have released write-in totals for the primary: Union and Sevier.
+Incumbent Frank Niceley was defeated for re-election in the Republican primary by Jessie Seal after opposing the expansion of the state's school voucher program.
+Seal easily won the general election with 83.6% of the vote.